(reading time: 1 hour, 26 minutes)

 “He says he’s looking for companionship, but he’s just like the other men.
 He wants to be inside the pants of all the pretty girls.
 Wants to wait there instead of the pots.”

 “You’re being serious?”
 Wympona asked.
 She backed up and leaned into another curtain.
-Suddenly she felt enclosed, as if their curtains were stone after all.
+Suddenly she felt enclosed, as if their dividers were stone after all.
 “What is this man? magic?”

 “Nobody knows what he is,” Tam-pam answered.
 She drew a few more shapes with her wet finger: a ghost, a ring topped with a radiant bath bead, and a smile coming from the swirling waters of a chamber pot.
 “A spirit.
 A man with a bead.
 A forgotten Custodian perhaps.
 All I know is that Blad Weebreakr is real, and he’s an unstoppable flirt.”